 Okay, not just kayak.
 There are several other things you can do in Sugba Lagoon, which is located at Del Carmen, Surigao del Norte.
-You can rent a paddle board, relax on that one giant inflatable, or jump into the lagoon’s clear water through the platform (which I am told was just recently built).
-To get there, you can rent a motorbike, or a tricycle, or a van if you have a big group, then you need to ride a boat that will bring you to the lagoon.
+You can rent a paddleboard, relax on that one giant inflatable, or jump into the lagoon’s clear water through the platform (which I am told was just recently built).
+To get there, you can rent a motorbike or a tricycle, or a van if you have a big group, then you need to ride a boat that will bring you to the lagoon.

 Relaxing in the Magpupungko Pools

 Because we failed to follow our itinerary, we didn’t get to experience the “visible” pools of Magpupungko in the town of Pilar.
-Best time to visit this spot is early morning or late afternoon when the tide is low.
+The best time to visit this spot is early morning or late afternoon when the tide is low.
 To get there, same as Sugba Lagoon less the boat, you can rent a motorbike, or a tricycle, or a van if you have a big group.

 Diving in Hagukan Cave